-Opening a Perspective on Maps as Administrative Tools
+Online Maps as Administrative Tools for Arborists

 “GIS Cloud has allowed me to streamline the administrative side of workflow which allows me to work more effectively and provide tree care of a higher quality.” – Sean Grant

-Dealing with administrative tasks in these conditions can be very time-consuming practice and it may shift the focus from a primary goal (tree care) to secondary activities such as unnecessary paperwork.
+Dealing with administrative tasks in these conditions can be very time-consuming and it may shift the focus from a primary goal (tree care) to secondary activities such as unnecessary paperwork.

 Having these problems, the Vivaldi Arborists were looking for an application which would enable them to gather the data quickly and accurately.
-It was necessary to have a photo database of injuries to the trees to be followed up, together with the other visual information which may prove important.
+It was necessary to have a photo database of injuries to the trees to be followed up, together with the other visual information which may prove valuable.

-My work flow is much more efficient when using the GIS Cloud as a basis for my quotes and work orders and collection of all field data.
+My workflow is much more efficient when using the GIS Cloud as a basis for my quotes and work orders and collection of all field data.
 I can easily find the geographic data I need regardless of when it was collected and allows me to focus more on care for the trees themselves and less on keeping track of all of the data. – Sean Grant

-When leaving quotes to customers I find that a picture or map in this case, speaks louder than words and with GIS Cloud I can produce maps quickly to be attached to a written quote so there is no question about what is to be carried out.
+When leaving quotes to customers, I find that a picture or map, in this case, speaks louder than words and with GIS Cloud I can produce maps quickly to be attached to a written quote, so there is no question about what is to be carried out.
 This map is also used as a base to work orders so the correct work is carried out on the correct trees (important when felling trees for obvious reasons.) – Sean Grant

 I can recommend GIS Cloud for those who don’t have an advanced understanding of GIS (such as those out collecting data) as it is a user-friendly platform and can be accessed from any computer with an internet connection or any mobile device with the downloaded app.
 I can recommend GIS Cloud where photos attached to geographic location can be helpful in keeping track of asset data.
 I can recommend GIS Cloud to clearly convey information to customers or employees to avoid mistakes and misunderstandings.